SwathiSheshadri/pose3d/README.md

 Note : If you are using DLC for 2D tracking from 2 or more cameras and have saved the csv files after analysing videos you already meet requirements 1 & 2 stated above.

 ## Dependencies
 In-built functions of Matlab, Computer Vision Toolbox.
-Code has been tested on MATLAB 2018b across linux, MAC and Windows operating systems.<br/>
+Code has been tested on Matlab 2018b across linux, MAC and Windows operating systems.<br/>

 ## Troubleshooting
 1) Mismatch between 2D tracked csv and calibration files. <br/>